Migrate to Playtime SDK v4

 Android only:

-Consider using showCatalog over getCatalogIntent, as it supports a listener for improved error handling and crash prevention.
+While getCatalogIntent is not yet deprecated, we strongly recommend using showCatalog as it supports a listener for improved error handling and crash prevention.
 See the implementation code here.

 4. Improved Validation